prisma/prisma/CONTRIBUTING.md

 #### Setting up a locally-linked development folder

 We suggest that you create a `repros` folder outside of the `prisma` folder.
-You can use this to link locally modified and developed `@prisma` packages.
+You can use this to link locally modified and developed Prisma packages.

 1. Copy `cp -r repros ../repros && cd ../repros/basic-sqlite`
 1. Initialize `pnpm install && pnpx prisma db push --skip-generate`